-OF DINARY RESOLUTIONS FOR AGAINST 1.
-THAT the reports of the directors and auditors and the audited financial statements of the company for the year ended 20 February 2017 be received and adopted.
+OR DINARY RESOLUTIONS FOR AGAINST 1.
+THAT the reports of the directors and auditors and the audited financial statements of the company for the year ended 20 February 2018 be received and adopted.
 2. THAT Alistair Groom be re-elected as a director of the company.
-3. THAT Matthew Cox be re-elected as a director of the company.
-4. THAT Cesare d'Amico be re-elected as a director of the company.
-5. THAT David Marock be re-elected as a director of the company.
+3. THAT Alan Cossar be re-elected as a director of the company.
+4. THAT Nicolas Hadjioannou be re-elected as a director of the company.
+5. THAT Jeremy Grose be re-elected as a director of the company.
 6. THAT Ricardo Menendez Ross be re-elected as a director of the company.
-7. THAT PricewaterhouseCoopers LLP be re-appointed as auditors, and that the directors be authorised to fix their remuneration.
+7. THAT Barnabas Hurst-Bannister be re-elected as a director of the company.
+8. THAT the directors be authorised to appoint the auditors and fix their remuneration.